hibadaoud/CI-CD-Pipeine-Azure-Kubernetes-For-FruitVision-Application/README.md

 ## ☸️ Kubernetes Architecture and Deployment

 ### Overview
-The Kubernetes architecture for the FruitVision project facilitates **scalable, secure, and automated deployment** of application services across multiple environments: **development**, **staging**, and **production**.
-Using Kubernetes Ingress, services are exposed to external users with load balancing and HTTPS encryption.
+The Kubernetes architecture for the FruitVision project facilitates **scalable, secure, and automated deployment** of application services across multiple environments: development, staging, and production.
+Using **Kubernetes Ingress**, services are exposed to external users with **load balancing** and **HTTPS encryption**.

 ### Goals
 1. **Service Management**: Efficiently manage multiple services (backend and model) using Kubernetes resources such as: